 - 1.2 Colne Town Council as a qualifying body decided to prepare an NDP for Colne and applied to Pendle Borough Council (PBC) for the Town Council area to be designated as a Neighbourhood Area in October 2016.
 The application for designation was approved by PBC on 17th November 2016.
-The designated Neighbourhood Area is shown on Map - 1.3 A Working Group comprising Town Councillors, key stakeholders and residents was established to progress work on the CNDP. - 1.4 The steps in preparing at Neighbourhood Development Plan are set out in Figure 1.
-The CNDP was submitted to PBC and is now subject to the formal Regulation 16 consultation.
+The designated Neighbourhood Area is shown on Map - 1.3 A Working Group comprising Town Councillors, key stakeholders and residents was established to progress work on the CNDP. - 1.4 The steps in preparing a Neighbourhood Development Plan are set out in Figure 1.
+The CNDP has been examined and with this modified document found to meet the basic conditions and legal requirements.